 - How to grow your self-belief

 3. Focus on the positives

-After almost a year of COVID regulations you may be finding it difficult to focus on the positives, but they do still exist.
+After a difficult two years of COVID-19 restrictions, you may be finding it difficult to focus on the positives, but they do still exist.
 Taking time to reflect on the things that add happiness to your life can help to put things into perspective and allow you to focus your energy on exploring them more.
 Read our articles to help give you ideas of the positives in your life before adding your own to your list.